Shopify/pitchfork/docs/SIGNALS.md

 * `QUIT` - Gracefully exit after finishing the current request.
   The master process will respawn a worker to replace this one.

-* `USR1` - Reopen all logs owned by the worker process.
-  See `Pitchfork::Util.reopen_logs` for what is considered a log.
-  Log files are not reopened until it is done processing the current request, so multiple log lines for one request (as done by Rails) will not be split across multiple logs.

-  It is NOT recommended to send the USR1 signal directly to workers via `killall -USR1 unicorn` if you are using user/group-switching support in your workers.
-You will encounter incorrect file permissions and workers will need to be respawned.
-Sending USR1 to the master process first will ensure logs have the correct permissions before the master forwards the USR1 signal to workers.